dimaslanjaka/static-blog-generator/src-posts/Minecraft/magical-bow.md

 - - Arrows **set the target on fire**.
 Max rank 1.
 - Magical book **Infinity I**
 - - Consume **no arrows when firing** your bow (mutually exclusive with mending) Max rank 3.

+## Finalizing
+You must choose one of the Magical Books below as the last step.

+- Curse of Binding
+- - **Prevents removal of items**.
+Max rank 1.
+- Curse of Vanishing
+- - **Item destroyed on death**.
+Max rank 1.